CAUSE: Counterfactual Assessment of User Satisfaction Estimation in Task-Oriented Dialogue Systems: Introduction

 \section{Introduction}

-Task-oriented dialogue (TOD) systems help users complete specific tasks, e.g., booking a hotel or restaurant, through conversations~\cite{feng2022topic,sen2023aaai,wang2022task}.
+Task-oriented dialogue (TOD) systems help users complete specific tasks, e.g., booking a hotel or restaurant, through conversations~\cite{feng2022topic,sen2023aaai,wang2022task,zeng2023futuretod}.

 User satisfaction estimation (USE) is a key task in TOD systems, aiming to measure the extent to which users are satisfied with the dialogue they are having with the system (see Figure~\ref{fig:snippet}).
 USE has various applications as it can be viewed as a continuous approximation of human feedback for the quality of the dialogue.
-Such feedback enables human intervention for dissatisfied users and helps identify and optimize a dialogue system's shortcomings~\cite{ye2023modeling,song2023speaker}.
-Prior work has studied user satisfaction estimation in TOD systems~\cite{sun2021simulating,deng2022user,hu2023unblock, ye2023modeling} based on the user satisfaction simulation (USS) benchmark, consisting of several datasets annotated with user satisfaction labels by \citet{sun2021simulating}.
-However, the robustness of user satisfaction estimators for the identification of user dissatisfaction is an unexplored aspect in these works as most of the datasets in the current benchmarks are highly skewed towards the dialogues for which the user is satisfied.
-Put another way, we question whether users are always satisfied with the performance of any dialogue system, especially in more complex contexts and domains.
-And, how robust are user satisfaction estimators in TOD systems settings where there are more dissatisfaction samples?
-As such, the impact of a more balanced set of satisfaction labels on the performance of the USE models remains unexplored.
+Such feedback enables human intervention for users who are having a dissatisfactory dialogue with the system.
+Furthermore, it serves as a scalable method for the automatic evaluation of dialogue systems and helps identify and optimize a dialogue system's shortcomings~\cite{ye2023modeling,song2023speaker}.
+Prior work has studied user satisfaction estimation in TOD systems~\cite{sun2021simulating,deng2022user,hu2023unblock, ye2023modeling} based on the user satisfaction simulation (USS) benchmark, which consists of several datasets annotated with user satisfaction labels by \citet{sun2021simulating}.
+However, the robustness of user satisfaction estimators for the identification of user dissatisfaction is an unexplored aspect in these works as most of the datasets are highly skewed towards the dialogues for which the user is satisfied.

+Put another way, the impact of a more balanced set of satisfaction labels on the performance of the USE models remains unknown.
 Nevertheless, balancing the data with more dissatisfactory dialogue samples demands further dialogue collection and human annotation which is costly and time-consuming.